 Company’s profit (10-15%) is one of the company’s core investment sources.

 Now that you know what is included in software developers’ rate let's look at what rates US-based companies offer their specialists.

-If you want to hire a software engineer in NYC or any other US-based developer, you need to factor in their company’s size.
+If you are ready to cover a software engineer hourly rate NYC, you need to factor in the company’s size.

 The premium price tag applies to the largest players on the market that work with high-profile projects of reasonably large companies or governments.
-Reputed companies with an extensive case history of successful projects position themselves in the category as well.
-In this case, an hourly rate for software developer will range from $250 to $600.
-Much will depend on the tech stack’s complexity and required skill level of a specialist, too.
+Reputed companies with an extensive case history of successful projects also position themselves in the category.
+In this case, the hourly rate for software engineer will range from $300 to $800.
+Much will depend on the tech stack’s complexity and the required skill level of a specialist, too.